 The word practicum is related to Latin and Greek words having to do with the idea of an academic exercise involving practical work.
-The department's history practicum is an apprenticeship for those in the major.
+The Department of History's practicum is an apprenticeship for those in the major.
 It is designed to provide the student with the skills necessary to succeed in the department by introducing the student to the nature and practice of history as a discipline.
 The skills involved should be useful to the student no matter what his/her profession after earning the degree.
-They include critical analysis of various kinds of evidence, critical analysis of written accounts and arguments, the nature of written argument, discussion skills, oral presentation skills, the practice of peer review, and an introduction to lucid, organized writing.
+They include critical analysis of various kinds of evidence, critical analysis of written accounts and arguments, the nature of written argument, discussion skills, oral presentation skills, the practice of peer review, and an introduction the practice of lucid, organized writing.

-This particular practicum was developed as the first in the department to address the tasks and challenges specific to the history of the world beyond Europe and beyond what is now the United States.
+This particular practicum was developed years ago as the first in the department to address the tasks and challenges specific to the history of the world beyond Europe and beyond what is now the United States.
 Thus, a good deal of the instructor's task is to explain and to demonstrate the difficulties and delights of such study.
 Beyond attempting to understand what happened in the past, such research also invites us to attempt to understand what happened in a different culture.
-Portuguese is the language in which most of the relevant documents and many of the best secondary sources are written.
-Thus, in this class, we shall be limited to certain kinds of documents, translations, and the work of Anglophone scholars.
-This presents interesting intellectual problems, many of which are common in the analysis of the world beyond the United States.
+Portuguese is the language in which most of the relevant material from the Brazilian past and many of the best histories of that past are written.
+Thus, most students in the United States are locked out of that material.
+In this class, we shall try to get at Brazilian reality by other means.
+We shall go to other accounts from the Brazilian past written in English: certain kinds of documents, translations of Brazilian sources and histories, and the work of Anglophone scholars.
+This presents interesting intellectual problems, many of which are common in the analysis of the world beyond the United States - the attempt to understand other peoples at more than one kind of distance.